mhibbins/mhibbins.github.io/docs/_pages/research.md

 systems.
 A major focus of this work to date has been developing new comparative approaches to studying chromosomal rearrangements and the role they play in macroevolutionary processes like convergent evolution and speciation.
-I am also interested in investigating the driversof sex chromosome gain, loss, and turnover, the rate of which varies widely across the eukaryotic tree of life.
+I am also interested in investigating the drivers of sex chromosome gain, loss, and turnover, the rate of which varies widely across the eukaryotic tree of life.

 ### The molecular basis of phenotypic convergence in complex quantitative traits